localhostd3veloper/noobjs/README.md

 ---

-If you liked reading uptill here. please like this blog and go to [github](https://www.github.com/localhostd3veloper/noobjs) for the codes and please star the repository.
+If you liked reading till here. please like this blog and go to [github](https://www.github.com/localhostd3veloper/noobjs) for the codes and please star the repository.